When you’re traveling around Vietnam, one of the best booming places for an epic beach holiday is Da Nang (also spelled as Danang).

 Other trails to tackle include the Five Lakes trail, Pheasant Fall trail, White Seraya trail and Cho Den Forest trail (to Tri Sao Waterfall).

-Take a half-day or full-day trip to Bach Ma National Park.
+Take a half-day or full-day Bach Ma National Park tour from Da Nang.
 A popular way of adventuring through the park is via a jeep excursion that’ll take you up the rocky terrain if you’re not amped up on driving through yourselves.

 Take note, the temperatures are cooler here than in the city, and in the early mornings, even misty!
 Other on-site facilities include restaurants, accommodation and a pagoda.